Heavy snow watches in place for areas of Southland

 Road snowfall warnings are in place within these same areas.
 Porters Pass (SH73) is expected to get 8-15cm of snow in higher areas, overnight and Arthurs Pass (SH73) is expected to reach 10-20cm in higher areas.
 Lewis Pass (SH7) is also expected to receive 5-8cm of snow.

-Both Crown Range Road and Lindis Pass (SH8) are expected to receive 1-2cm in higher areas.
+Both Crown Range Rd and Lindis Pass (SH8) are expected to receive 1-2cm in higher areas.

 AdvertisementAdvertise with NZME.